Background 2.jpg

 • Long-term goal: EPC A rating.

-Address: Islington, London
+Address: Pimlico, London

-Size: 2,000 ft2
+Size: 1,372 ft2

-Existing EPC: Band D
+Existing EPC: Band D (upgraded to C)

 Kenning Road retrofit casestudy of Outdoor balcony with a wooden table and six matching chairs, overlooking a cityscape with buildings, greenery, and a construction crane under a mostly clear sky.